ssebbass/scripts/ssh.copy.id/README.md

 # Purpose
-The primary purpose of this simple script, it's to test login on some hosts given:
+The primary purpose of this simple script, it's to copy ssh id on some hosts given:

 1. A Hosts list
 2. A username